Wright-Shawn/Waveframe-v4.0/README.md

 5. **Limit-Case Recovery** – Reduce to ΛCDM and earlier Waveframe models.
 6. **Unique Predictions** – At least one measurable deviation not degenerate with dark-energy models.

-If these fail under best-fit parameters, the model is considered falsified.
+Failure to meet these under best-fit parameters constitutes falsification.

 ---